Pros and Cons of London Split Stays (One Change)

 Ready to decide if a London split stay fits your trip?

 Split stays are a normal and increasingly popular way to structure a London week.
-Many travellers use them to match their trips to the city's variable pricing, unlock better availability, or experience two neighbourhoods in one visit.
+Many travellers use them to match their trip to the city's variable pricing, unlock better availability, or experience two neighbourhoods in one visit.

-See one-change London split stays for your dates and compare them directly with single-hotel options – all shown as total package prices in £.
+See one-change London split stays for your dates and compare them directly with single-hotel options, all shown as total package prices in £.